urbit/urbit.org-reloaded/content/blog/first-contract.md

 schism like that outlined above.

 For these reasons, there are strong disincentives for any one organization or individual to acquire too many galaxies.
-If galaxy owenship becomes more centralized, individuals will be less incentivized to build on the network which will reduce the value of address space.
+If galaxy ownership becomes more centralized, individuals will be less incentivized to build on the network which will reduce the value of address space.
 Furthermore, such centralization might provoke a fork if such centralized powers are perceived as malicious by the users.
 This is in contrast to real-life republics, where there is little risk for one party to accumulate as much power as they can manage since the cost to the citizens to overthrow that power is enormous.
 Thus, only especially egregious displays of power ever result in rebellion.
 Within the Urbit republic,